Rhode Island

 This program will save Rhode Islanders from the current overly expensive, inefficient and unsustainable multi-payer health insurance system that unnecessarily prevents access to medically necessary healthcare.”

-1. (H. tba) & S. 572 An Act relating to health and safety–COMPREHENSIVE HEALTH INSURANCE PROGRAM (proposing state single payer, expanded from previous versions.)
-Introduced by Senators Bell, Kallman, Ujifusa, Ciccone, and Lauria.
+(H. 5465) & S. 346, An Act relating to health and safety–COMPREHENSIVE HEALTH INSURANCE PROGRAM (proposing state single payer, expanded from previous versions.)
+Introduced Feb 2025 by Senators Bell, Ujifusa, Murray, Valverde, Lawson, DiMario, Mack, Euer, Quezada, Kallman and Reps Morales, Potter, Tanzi, Batista, Stewart, Cruz, Handy, Lombardi.

-3. H. 5474 and S. 109, a bill proposing Medicaid Managed Care Organizations (MCOs) – private health insurance companies running about 90% of RI Medicaid be investigated and controlled/removed.
+H. 5774 and S. 255, a bill proposing Medicaid Managed Care Organizations (MCOs) – private health insurance companies running about 90% of RI Medicaid—be investigated and controlled or removed.
 Representatives Solomon, and Morales and Senators Ujifusa, Bell, Valverde, Miller, Quezada, DiMario, Murray, Mack, Gu, and Sosnowski

 Summary: There is growing support for single payer when the goal is framed as removing/reining in private insurance company middlemen who are ripping off consumers and taxpayers.